 Getting Around Santa Fe

 The city's bus system, Santa Fe Trails, covers 10 major routes through town and is useful for getting from the Plaza to some of the outlying attractions.
 Route M is most useful for visitors, as it runs from Downtown to the museums on Old Santa Fe Trail south of town, and Route 2 is handy if you're staying at one of the motels out on Cerrillos Road and need to get into town (if time is a factor for your visit, a car is a much more practical way to get around).
 Individual rides cost $1, and a daily pass costs $2.
-Buses run about every 30 minutes on weekdays, every hour on weekends.
-Service begins at 6 am and continues until 10 pm on weekdays, 8 to 8 on Saturday, and 8:30 to 6:30 (limited routes) on Sunday.
+Buses run from early morning to mid-evening about every 30 minutes on weekdays, every hour on weekends.

 Santa Fe Pedicabs.
-Santa Fe Pedicabs offer a great alternative to getting around the heart of town, especially if your restaurant is a ways from your hotel.
+Santa Fe Pedicabs offer a fun way to get around the heart of town, especially if your restaurant is a ways from your hotel.
 Friendly drivers can regale you with all sorts of information and trivia about Santa Fe as they whisk you along in bicycle carriages.
-Sit back and enjoy watching the crowds and the sights go by.
 You can nearly always hail a pedicab at the Plaza; from other locales, call to request a pickup.
 Cost is $1 per minute.
 505/577–5056; www.santafepedicabs.com.

 Great Southwest Adventures.
-Great Southwest Adventures conducts guided tours in 7- to 35-passenger van and bus excursions to Bandelier, Tent Rocks National Monument, Taos (via the "Low Road" through the Gorge), O'Keeffe country, and elsewhere in the region.
-Guides are avid outdoors enthusiasts; in addition to their regular tour offerings, the company arranges single- and multiday custom trips throughout the region for groups of any size.
+This reliable group-oriented company conducts guided tours in 7- to 35-passenger van and bus excursions to Bandelier, Pecos National Historic Park, Tent Rocks National Monument, Taos (via the "Low Road" through the Gorge), O'Keeffe country, and elsewhere in the region.
+The company can also arrange single- and multiday custom trips throughout the region for groups of any size.
 505/455–2700; www.swadventures.com.

-Santa Fe Tour Guides.
-If you're trying to find an experienced local to lead you on a personal tour, call or visit the website of this member-based organization of more than 15 reliable and vetted independent tour guides.
-Guides are listed according to their areas of expertise (art, history, outdoor/recreation, and so on).
-505/466–4877; www.santafeguides.org.
+Santa Fe Tour Guides Association.
+To find an experienced local to lead you on a personal tour, visit the website of this member-based organization of about 30 reliable and vetted independent tour guides, many of whom specialize in specific topics, from art history to hiking. www.santafetourguides.org.